compking2012/MVC/README.md

 MVC
 ===

+#Introduction

-This is an MVC-based JavaScript application framework
+This is an MVC-based JavaScript application framework.

+MVC framework is based on Backbone MVC pattern, however, simplified some complexity  and enhance some points to fit large project development.